Saurer: Oerlikon Textile

 Since 2007, the conglomerate Saurer AG, which meanwhile had reached a worldwide leading status in textile machinery, has been integrated into the Oerlikon Corporation.

 Oerlikon-Saurer Textile is a manufacturer of systems for spinning, texturizing, twisting and embroidery.

 Oerlikon-Saurer "Graziano Trasmissioni"

-Also since 2007, the remaining Saurer AG automative part, "Graziano Trasmissioni", a manufacturer of gear, gear groups and complete transmission systems for agricultural, earth moving and special vehicles as well as for four wheel drive passenger cars and luxury sport cars has also been integrated into the Oerlikon Corporation.
+Since 2007 the remaining part of Saurer AG automotive, Graziano Trasmissioni, a manufacturer of gears, gear groups and complete transmission systems for agricultural, earth moving and special vehicles, as well as for four wheel drive passenger cars, and luxury sport cars, has been integrated into the Oerlikon Corporation.